Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Formation of non-hierarchical triples via binary-binary scattering in globular clusters

+provided that either the BHB has no further companion or if the perturbation of the third BH on the evolution of the inner binary is negligible.

-For clarity, we summarize in the following the nomenclature used to identify the orbital parameters of the inner and outer orbits: \begin{itemize} \item $a$, semi-major axis; \item $e$, eccentricity; \item $R=a(1+e)$, binary apocentre; \item $r_p=a(1-e)$, pericentre; \item $\omega$, argument of pericentre; \item $\Omega$, longitude of the ascending node; \item $\varpi = \omega + \Omega$, longitude of pericentre; \item $t_{\gw}$, GW timescale; \item $i$, orbital inclination. \end{itemize} The subscript $3$ is used to label the quantities related to the outer binary, while the subscript $f$ denotes final quantities.
+In the following we will focus mainly on the properties of triples.
+For clarity, we summarize the nomenclature used to identify the orbital parameters of the inner and outer orbits: \begin{itemize} \item $a$, semi-major axis; \item $e$, eccentricity; \item $R=a(1-e)$, binary pericentre; \item $\omega$, argument of pericentre; \item $\Omega$, longitude of the ascending node; \item $\varpi = \omega + \Omega$, longitude of pericentre; \item $t_{\gw}$, GW timescale; \item $i$, orbital inclination. \end{itemize} The subscript $3$ is used to label the quantities related to the outer binary.
 The inclination is the angle between the angular momentum vectors of the inner and outer binaries.

-Figure \ref{snap} shows how the two systems evolve in time.
-In the case of an initial prograde configuration (top panel in Figure \ref{snap}), the triple breaks immediately after the first passage at pericentre ($\sim 100$ yr), the outer BH swaps with the lighter component of the initial inner BHB.
-After ejection, the new BHB is composed of two equal mass BHB with eccentricity $e\simeq 0.15$ and semi-major axis $a=24.3\au$.

-In the case of an initially retrograde configuration, instead, the overall picture is much more complex.
-The inner and outer binary orbits undergo mutual precession for $21$ orbital periods of the outer binary.
-During this phase, the eccentricities and semi-major axes develop several oscillations, shown in Figure \ref{results}, that culminate after $\sim 6\times 10^3$ yr in a series of strong and repeated scatterings.
-During this phase, which lasts for $\gtrsim 600$ yr, the inner binary changes its components frequently until the triple breaks up.
-The resulting binary is now composed of two equal mass objects with mass $20\Ms$, a separation slightly larger than its initial value, $a= 25\au$, and a high eccentricity $e=0.999275$.
-The corresponding coalescence time-scale for such a system is $t_\gw \simeq 1.68$ Gyr, thus suggesting that counter-rotation can facilitate coalescence in non-hierarchical triples.